DALOG-Diagnosesysteme-GmbH/teams-notifications/README.md

 ## 1 - Download the DALOG Data Platform Teams Notifications app

-You'll need to download once the DALOG Data Platform Teams notifications app by clicking [here](https://github.com/DALOG-Diagnosesysteme-GmbH/teams-notifications/releases/tag/v1.0.0).
+You'll need to download once the DALOG Data Platform Teams notifications app by clicking [here](https://github.com/DALOG-Diagnosesysteme-GmbH/teams-notifications/releases/tag/v1.0.0) and downloading the latest `ddp-teams-x.y.z.zip` file.
 Take note where you downloaded it to, you'll need it in the next step.

 ## 2 - Install the DALOG Data Platform Teams Notifications app